 Yonkers, NY

 These three and four-story elevator buildings, located on four acres in downtown Yonkers, were built in 2012.
-The development offers 100 affordable rental apartments - a mix of one, two and three-bedrooms - to households with annual incomes at or below 60 percent of Westchester’s annual median income.
-Residents can walk to transportation and shopping, and onsite parking, laundry facilities, a playground, community room and an exercise room are available to tenants.
+The development offers 100 affordable rental apartments - a mix of one, two, and three-bedrooms - to households with annual incomes at or below 60 percent of Westchester’s annual median income.
+Residents can walk to transportation and shopping, and onsite parking, laundry facilities, a playground, a community room, and an exercise room are available to tenants.

 More information: